aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-1.md

 5. *Summarize the warning that the Prince issues to the Monatgues and Capulets in this speech.
 Why is he so upset?*

 Lines 97 -119 reveals the Princes intentions.
-Observe the Princes tone, and expeirence with the two families.
+Observe the Princes tone, and experience with the two families.
 Still need help?
 Look for key words such as death and peace.

 6. *Who stops the brawl between the Monatgues and the Capulets?*